Your First Day

 The Provincial Employees Fitness Society operates three fitness centres in the Victoria area.
 Their website provides information about membership, locations and fitness class schedules.
 If you live in another community in the province, check with your peers or supervisor about public or employee fitness centres in your community.

 For more information, check the Employee Discount Store.

-Your job may require you to travel to attend meetings, interviews, workshops, conferences or any number of other duties.
-For policies and information, check with your supervisor about any ministry restrictions or policies about preferred mode of travel or the use of a travel agent.
+Your job may require you to travel to attend meetings, interviews, workshops, conferences, or any number of other duties.
+For policies and information, check with your supervisor about any ministry restrictions or policies about preferred modes of travel, or the use of a travel agent.

 To find out more about travel and other allowances and guidelines, check out Travel Policy and Procedures - Human Resource Policy 17.

 Provincial Employees Community Services Fund (PECSF)

 The annual workplace fundraising campaign, Provincial Employees Community Services Fund (PECSF), is filled with special events and opportunities to get involved, meet people, and help your community.
 Learn more about the ways you can help out by volunteering or donating to PECSF.